vishnuroshan/vishnuroshan/README.md

 ### Hi there 👋
-I am Glad you found me here!.
-This is my github profile
+I am glad you found me here!.
+Welcome to my Github profile.

-This is vishnu, I think learning is never ending.
+My name is Vishnu.
+I am a Software developer interested in web technology.

 - 🔭 I’m currently working on a simple real-time cross-platform chat application in javascript
 - 🌱 I’m currently exploring golang
 - 👯 I love to work on anything javascript!
-- 🤔 I’m looking for help with html/css
+- 🤔 I’m looking for help with HTML/CSS
-- 💬 I love discussing about database design, software design and architecture
+- 💬 I love discussing database design, software design and architecture
-- 📫 You can reach me in: [E-Mail](mailto:vishnuroshan4@gmail.com), [LinkedIn](https://www.linkedin.com/in/vishnuroshan94/)
+- 📫 You can reach me in: [email](mailto:vishnuroshan4@gmail.com) and [LinkedIn](https://www.linkedin.com/in/vishnuroshan94/)
-- ⚡ Fun fact: I consider video games as a form of art